 • WeLearn - Artificial intelligence (AI)

-An AI-based learning platform designed and developed by the Learning Planet Institute to facilitate education on the Sustainable Development Goals (SDGs).
+Designed and developed at the Learning Planet Institute, WeLearn is an AI-powered learning platform designed to facilitate education on the Sustainable Development Goals (SDGs).

 Learn more